hannutt/BrowserApplication/README.md

-Project keywords: Java, Lynx clone, webbrowser clone, WebView
+Project keywords: Java, Lynx clone, webbrowser clone, WebView,MySQL

 This program emulates two types of programs, a modern web browser and a Lynx-style browser that only displays the text of the web page the user is looking for.